 According to Boguslavets, there are two real conditions, the fulfillment of which would lead to inevitable punishment for crimes, including corruption: bringing judicial reform to its logical conclusion and launching reform of law enforcement agencies.

-“Especially during the war, as practice shows with the so-called “reform” and the cleansing of the prosecutor’s office and the police, which actually did not happen, we simply no longer have time to delay such changes.
+“Especially during the war, as practice shows with the so-called “reform” and the purification of the prosecutor’s office and the police, which actually did not happen, we simply no longer have time to delay such changes.
 And it is precisely the distrust of these institutions that the latest independent surveys of Ukrainians indicate,” the expert adds.

 The West may not appreciate it